JonathanFoss/Movie-Watchlist/README.md

 Currently the middleware checks an array, Movies = [], to see if any titles matches the new request.
 If it does an messages appears and tells the client that it does.
 And does not add the movie to the list.
 If not the movie gets added as intended for the user.

+## User creation
+You can create an user with a username and password.
+So no real info is needed, but if this app would be public an E-mail might be needed incase password recovery and mails about updates.